PhasecoreX/PCXCogs/autoroom/README.md

 -   Make it a private AutoRoom with `[p]autoroom private` (nobody can see and join your AutoRoom)
 -   Kick/ban users (or entire roles) from your AutoRoom with `[p]autoroom deny` (useful for public AutoRooms)
 -   Allow users (or roles) into your AutoRoom with `[p]autoroom allow` (useful for locked and private AutoRooms)
--   If your AutoRoom has an associated text channel, you can manage the messages in your text channel

-When everyone leaves your AutoRoom, it (and the associated text channel, if it exists) will automatically be deleted.
+When everyone leaves your AutoRoom, it will automatically be deleted.